MagnusHaughey/liverMitoDNAPipeline/README.md

 # NGS analysis workflow for Passman et al 2021

 This repository contains all scripts necessary to implement mtDNA-seq analysis from Passman et al 2021.
 Input data is available via the European Genome Archive (EGA), accession number ......
+This pipeline implements QC analysis on the input .bam files, and outputs somatic mtDNA variant data.

 This analysis was impemented under the Snakemake framework and executed on a HPC using the SGE system.
-Developed using Snakemake v6.5.3, python v3.8.5, R v3.6.1, FastQC v0.11.9, samtools v1.9.
+Developed using Snakemake v6.5.3, python v3.8.5, R v3.6.1.

 Prior to running the pipeline, file paths in config.yaml must be changed.
 Execute a "dry run" of the pipeline using the command